jenkins-infra/documentation/postmortem/20211118-jenkinsio-outage.md

 ### Medium-term

-* Improve monitoring to ensure that an outage on origin.jenkins.io detects such an issue
+* Improve monitoring to ensure that an outage on www.origin.jenkins.io detects such an issue
-  * Is there a monitoring for this domain?
+  * Q: Is there a monitoring for this domain?
+      * A: We don't: https://github.com/jenkins-infra/datadog/search?q=origin.jenkins.io only mentions "pkg.origin".
+Great point: we could make it faster to detect outages on this by adding a custom datadog monitoring.
   * Ensure that this monitoring must present an header "Host" set to "www.jenkins.io" to NOT be redirected to jenkins.io (e.g. to Fastly)
   * Add a set of pages to be checked, not only the front page (such as pipeline steps page)

 ### Long-term

-* N.A.
+* Q: Would a prototype of pkg.origin.jenkins.io have allowed us to detect this issue before a production deployment?
+    * A: (Assuming you meant "a prototype of www.origin.jenkins.io") if we had a complete staging cluster with the same DNS setup, then yes.
+Maybe we could have a "k3s" ephemeral end to end testing before deploying to production though.
+That's a nice improvement to think about for the next quarter!